siebz0r/pbp.recipe.noserunner/packages/atomisator.main/README.txt

 atomisator.main package
 =======================

-This package is part of the `Python Expert Programming` book  written by Tarek Ziadé.
+This package is part of the `Expert Python Programming` book  written by Tarek Ziadé.